 Small groups offer a way to make connections and build relationships.
 They are a primary care unit in our congregational life.

 We offer a wide variety of groups and are always open to fresh ideas for new groups.
+Some of our current groups are listed below, but new groups form on a rolling basis as interests arise.

 If you are interested in becoming a part of a small group, contact the church office.